danielroe/roe.dev/content/blog/dont-be-nice.md

 So I'm not going to be nice.

-Let me pick a seemingly more controversial example.
+Let me say something else, seemingly more controversial.

-"DHH, if you say that [Black people aren't 'native Brits'](https://world.hey.com/dhh/as-i-remember-london-e7d38e64), or [call for the mass deportation of 'gypsies'](https://world.hey.com/dhh/wolves-sheep-and-gypsies-ba44af6a), you're not welcome in the Nuxt community."
+> DHH, you're not welcome in the Nuxt community, because you say that [Black people aren't 'native Brits'](https://world.hey.com/dhh/as-i-remember-london-e7d38e64) and [call for the mass deportation of 'gypsies'](https://world.hey.com/dhh/wolves-sheep-and-gypsies-ba44af6a).

-I doubt he cares what I think.
+Now, I doubt he cares what I think.
 I'm not very important, and he doesn't really want to join.

 But I mention it because the kinds of things that he's saying are being normalised.
 If you hear enough people say something it somehow becomes 'just another opinion.'
 And, because he's built a cool-looking Linux distribution (I _love_ Arch, and those Omarchy screenshots are beautiful, by the way!) a lot of people seem to be thinking that the man himself (and his opinions) must be okay.
 Or at least, not worth making a fuss over.